 This increased intensity will work your cardiovascular system harder, strengthening it and engaging your entire core.
 Training this way will improve your overall performance, including your speed, strength, and endurance.
 Regularly wearing a weighted vest while exercising can also help to prevent bone loss.

 There are many benefits to weighted vest workouts, but they also come with some potential drawbacks.

-This type of workout is not recommended for entirely new exercisers.
+Firstly, this type of workout is not recommended if you are new to exercise.
 Build some fitness before introducing a vest into your routines.
 When you do start using one, don’t do too much too soon.